hulivets/rest-api-app/README.md

 # REST API
-An example REST API built on Express web framework for Node.js.
+An example REST API for [Movie Library App](https://github.com/hulivets/movies-library) built on Express web framework for Node.js.
 Connecting and working with MongoDB Atlas

 ## Features